albelka/yes-we-can/README.md

 ## Description
 This project was generated in VisualStudio utilizing the mapbox.js API with data from Civic Apps.
 A map is displayed with garbage collection areas.
 A user can click on an area to find that area's garbage night.
 In addition BottleDrop locations are marked, as well as colleges and universities which typically produce a lot of bottles and cans.
-A messages section allows people to let canners know when they expect to have a lot of cans to pick up (for instance, after a party.)
+A messages section allows people to let canners know when they expect to have a lot of cans for pick up (for instance, after a party.)

 ## Setup/Installation Requirements